AnnaWalczuk/Petsitter/README.md

 ### Launch

 Run the project using “Menu.py”
+admin login and password: axo
+example of employee login and passwod: pxt